-- Open the email you have received from me which contains the zip file where the presets are stored.
-Download and unzip the file using your mobile phone (some – mainly iPhone – users may need to download an unzipping app but there are plenty of free ones in the App Store etc if this is the case.
-I use the app called iZip which zips open the file and allows me to open the contents directly into the Lightroom app.)
+- Using a desktop computer or laptop, open the email you have received from me which contains the zip file where the presets are stored.
+Download and unzip the file onto your computer and transfer the DNG images inside the zip file to your phone using Air Drop, Bluetooth or via email.
+It is possible to download the zip file using your mobile phone however some – mainly iPhone – users may need to download an unzipping app first, but there are plenty of free ones in the App Store etc if this is the case.
+(I use the app called iZip which zips open the file and allows me to open the contents directly into the Lightroom app.)
 If you have issues opening the download in Safari or other web browsers, try the download again using Google Chrome.
-If not, download the file on a computer and unzip it there then transfer the DNG images inside the zip file to your phone using Air Drop, Bluetooth or via email.

 - Save the DNG images in the zip file to your camera roll on your phone.
 You may not be able to view the images in your camera roll but that’s normal so don’t worry if your camera roll has a series of blank photos in it.

 - Open the Lightroom CC app and create a new photo album by clicking the “+” button on the right of the screen – I call my folder “Presets”.